Higashi-Ikebukuro runaway car crash: The crash

-Petition for Iizuka's indictment
+Petition, indictment and conviction

 The funeral for the two deceased, Mana Matsunaga, 31 years old, and her daughter Riko, 3 years old, took place on April 24, 2019.
 On the day of the funeral, the husband and father of the two deceased held a press conference where he announced that he was releasing images of the deceased to the public.
 He then held another press conference on July 18, 2019, where he announced the launch of a signature-collecting campaign seeking the indictment of Iizuka as the driver who caused their deaths.
 The campaign began on August 3 in Minami-Ikebukuro Park, where the daughter, Riko, had often played.
 By the time of its presentation to the Traffic Bureau of the Tokyo District Prosecutor's Office on September 20, 2019, the petition had gathered 391,136 signatures.

-Iizuka was subsequently indicted, but not arrested, and has retained his freedom of movement since then.
+Iizuka was subsequently indicted, but not arrested.
+Iizuka was sentenced to 5 years imprisonment on 2 September 2021 by the Tokyo Regional Court.
+Neither Iizuka nor the prosecutors appealed the sentence by the deadline of September 17, so the sentence was confirmed.
+The husband/father of the woman and girl killed by Iizuka, Takuya Matsunaga, commented saying that while it does not feel sufficient given how Iizuka spent the last two years making nonsensical claims, it is the maximum allowed, and that he is thankful to the prosecution for it.
+Iizuka died of natural causes in prison on October 26, 2024.

 Civil lawsuit

 In October 2019, Takuya Matsunaga, the husband of the deceased woman and father of the child, brought a civil lawsuit against Iizuka, which is proceeding concurrently with the criminal prosecution.
 Matsunaga announced in January 2021 that civil proceedings had been launched.
+In October 2023, the Tokyo District Court ruled in Matsunaga's favor, ordering Iizuka to pay ¥140 million in compensation.